Laura Fuentes

 This post may contain affiliate links.
 Read our disclosure policy here.

-stack of whole wheat pancakes topped with sliced apples
+stack of whole wheat pancakes on a plate topped with sliced strawberries and banana with syrup on a plate.

 Whole Wheat Pancakes from Scratch

-It took me years to get my family to approve a whole wheat pancakes recipe that could compete with my viral fluffy pancakes recipe.
-While they’re used to mom making pancakes from scratch, and they even love the heartier texture of my banana oatmeal pancakes, it was only when I created this recipe that I won their approval.
+It took me years to get my family to approve a whole wheat pancake recipe that could compete with my famous fluffy pancakes.
+I knew I only wanted to use 100% whole-wheat flour for this, wanting a similar texture to my banana oatmeal pancakes, and this recipe won them over.

 Are Whole Wheat Pancakes Healthy?